 Skin and hair coat changes:

 As with people, older dogs may start to show grey hair, especially on the muzzle and around the eyes.
-The coat may become thinner and duller, however, this can also be a sign of disease or nutritional deficiency.
-Feeding foods formulated with fatty acid supplements may help restore some of the lustre to the coat.
+The coat may become thinner and duller; however, this can also be a sign of disease or nutritional deficiency.
+Feeding foods formulated with fatty acid supplements may help restore some of the luster to the coat.